-Advising and counseling services support students through academic advising, personal counseling support, and general guidance.
+The Advising and Counseling Center supports students through academic advising, personal counseling support, and general guidance.
 An early alert process is in place to assist students who are at risk for failing.
-Telephone, email, and walk-in advising services are available at each college location to provide information about programs and resources, academic planning, scheduling and registering for classes, time management, recognizing diversity, conflict management, personal responsibility, and transfer services.
-For advising and counseling, please call Highlands Campus at 863-784-7131, DeSoto Campus at 863-784-7060, and Lake Placid Center at 863-784-7082.
+Telephone, email, and walk-in advising services are available at each College location to provide information about programs and resources, academic planning, scheduling and registering for classes, time management, recognizing diversity and inclusion, conflict management, personal responsibility, and transfer services.
+For advising and counseling:

+Location Phone Email Highlands Campus 863-784-7131 Advising@southflorida.edu DeSoto Campus 863-784-7040 AdvisingDeSoto@southflorida.edu Hardee Campus 863-784-7060 AdvisingHardee@southflorida.edu Lake Placid Center 863-784-7082 AdvisingLakePlacidCenter@southflorida.edu

-BayCare Behavioral Health is a 24/7 free, confidential telephone counseling service that provides around-the-clock student assistance for any and all issues.
+BayCare Behavioral Health is a 24/7 free, confidential counseling service that provides around-the-clock student assistance for any and all issues.
 In addition, students are also provided access to off-site counselors for face-to-face counseling as needed.
-To access their services, please call 1-800-878-5470.
+To access their services, call 1-800-878-5470 or email BayCareSAP@baycare.org.

-All SFSC students have access to FloridaShines, an online student hub of innovative educational services that includes: academic advising services, career exploration, the ability to search libraries within the Florida statewide library system, searching for available statewide online courses, exploring colleges and universities, discovering of degree programs, finding ways to pay for college, and learning about Florida's top jobs.
+All SFSC students have access to FloridaShines (FloridaShines.org), an online student hub of innovative educational services that includes: academic advising services, career exploration, the ability to search libraries within the Florida statewide library system, searching for available statewide online courses, exploring colleges and universities, discovering of degree programs, finding ways to pay for college, and learning about Florida's top jobs.